gabrielfs7/gabrielfelipesoares/_posts/2019-09-11-software-design-architecuture.md

 - How are they connected / accessible?
 - What would be the best house position, angle, size?
 - What is the region where the house is located?
-- What materials should I use?
+- What materials should I use for that region?

 These are higher level questions and show **interactions of many "components"** on a wide scope.